 Disney Cruise Ship Staffers Arrested in Massive Child Pornography Operation

-When families board a Disney cruise ship, most are ecstatically happy to be met with all sorts of activities and onboard attractions designed to make their Disney dreams come to life.
+When families board a Disney cruise ship, most are ecstatically happy to be met with all sorts of activities and onboard attractions that are designed to make their Disney dreams come to life.
 It’s really scary to think that some individuals who work on these cruise ships really have no right to be around these families.
-Multiple Disney cruise employees were led off a ship by US Customs and Border Protection as a part of a child sexual exploitation materials investigation in late April of 2026.
-Twenty-eight people were detained after boarding eight cruise ships docked in San Diego.
+Multiple Disney cruise employees were led off a ship by Customs and Border Protection as a part of a child sexual exploitation materials investigation in late April of 2026.
+28 people were detained after boarding eight cruise ships docked in San Diego.

 Shocked passengers watched as staffers were escorted from a Disney cruise ship.